VisualComputing/nub/README.md

     @Override
     public void visit() {
       // Hierarchical culling is optional and disabled by default.
 When the cullingCondition
-      // (which should be implemented by you) is true, scene.traverse() will prune the branch at the frame cull(cullingCondition);
+      // (which should be implemented by you) is true, scene.render() will prune the branch at the frame cull(cullingCondition);
       if(!isCulled())
         // Draw your object here, in the local coordinate system.